1160301011/mcm/README.md

 Welcome to 2019 MCM project!
 Have a good time!

-Here’s some information about this group:
+Here's some information about this group:

 ### Control Number